pyOpenSci/software-peer-review/software-peer-review-guide/editor-in-chief-guide.md

 conversational feedback that is more difficult to follow.
 This allows the author to address all issues at one time.
 Thus the EIC should:

-1. Review the checklist
+1. Review the checklist.
-1. Give the author a rough estimate of how long the checks might take to complete
+1. Give the author a rough estimate of how long the checks might take to complete.
-1. Perform all of the checks locally
+1. Perform all of the checks locally.
 1. When all of the above are complete, post the checklist with any feedback for the author in the issue.
 This should be one single post.
 ```